MuellerConstantin/taskcare-api/README.md

 In the infrastructure layer, various Spring projects support the design of the application.
 For persistence, the JPA is used with Hibernate as the ORM.
 In addition, access control is carried out using Spring Security.
-The interface to the outside is represented by the presentation layer with a static RESTful interface according to OAS 3 standards, documented [here](src/main/resources/docs/v1/openapi.yml), and a dynamic web socket interface.
+The interface to the outside is represented by the presentation layer with a static RESTful interface according to OAS 3 standards, documented [here](src/main/resources/docs/v1/openapi.yml), and a dynamic web socket interface based on STOMP, documented [here](src/main/resources/docs/v1/asyncapi.yml).
+An external RabbitMQ message broker is used for Websocket communication and to enable horizontal scaling.

 ## Deployment